akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/security-directives/index.rst

    extractCredentials

+.. _authentication-vs-authorization-scala:

 Authentication vs. Authorization
 --------------------------------

-*Authentication* is the process of establishing a known identity for the user, whereby 'identity' is defined in the context of the application.
+**Authentication** is the process of establishing a known identity for the user, whereby 'identity' is defined in the context of the application.
 This may be done with a username/password combination, a cookie, a pre-defined IP or some other mechanism.
 After authentication the system believes that it knows who the user is.

-*Authorization* is the process of determining, whether a given user is allowed access to a given resource or not.
+**Authorization** is the process of determining, whether a given user is allowed access to a given resource or not.
 In most cases, in order to be able to authorize a user (i.e. allow access to some part of the system) the users identity must already have been established, i.e. he/she must have been authenticated.
 Without prior authentication the authorization would have to be very crude, e.g. "allow access for *all* users" or "allow access for *noone*".
 Only after